 To permit the rendering of impartial and unbiased judgment essential to the proper conduct of audits, internal auditors will be independent of the activities they audit.
 This independence is based primarily upon organizational status and objectivity and is required by external industry standards.

-Campus IADs will report periodically to the campus compliance oversight/audit committees on the adequacy and effectiveness of the organization’s processes for controlling its activities and managing its risks in the areas set forth under the mission and scope of work; the status of the annual audit plan, and the sufficiency of audit resources.
-The local audit functions will coordinate with and provide oversight of other control and monitoring functions involved in governance such as risk management, compliance, security, legal, ethics, environmental health & safety, external audit, etc.
+Campus/Laboratory IADs will report periodically to campus compliance oversight/audit committees on the adequacy and effectiveness of the organization’s processes for controlling its activities and managing its risks in the areas set forth under the mission and scope of work, the status of the annual audit plan, and the sufficiency of audit resources.
+Local audit functions will coordinate with and provide oversight of other control and monitoring functions involved in governance, such as risk management, compliance, security, legal, ethics, environmental health and safety, external audit, etc.

 - Risk management processes are effective and significant risks are appropriately identified and managed.

 - Ethics and values are promoted within the organization.

 - Financial and operational information is accurate, reliable, and timely.

 - Employee’s actions are in compliance with policies, standards, procedures, and applicable laws and regulations.

 - Resources are acquired economically, used efficiently, and adequately protected.